mgu83/mgu83.github.io/_projects/firetracker.md

 This project integrated both hardware and software skills.
 In addition to being group leader (me + 3) and assisting wherever possible, I completed the entire mobile app and the backend and most of the front-end of the web app.
 For frontend, I used `React, Bootstrap & TailwindCSS` and then `LAMP` stack for backend.

-Unfortunately, I do not have any pictures of the physical product on hand, but have reached out to my teammates to ask.
-Below are a few that I did have.
+Below are the few pictures that I have.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">